JackonLI/Pac-Man_3100_A8/README.md

 This will launch the game window, where you can choose a mode and start playing.

-# Guidence for creating the local database for user's local host
+# Guidance for creating the local database for user's local host

 Steps for setting up sql and pymysql: